The Cost of Love

 There’s a particular response to all of this that’s worth addressing directly: “But I wouldn’t be who I am today without that relationship.”
 It’s the person who emerged from years of heartbreak claiming the pain was necessary, that they’re grateful for what they learned, that they wouldn’t change a thing, that they’d do it all again.

 I don’t doubt their sincerity.
-But, putting it bluntly, this is survivorship bias dressed up as wisdom.
+But, putting it bluntly, this is survivorship bias pretending to be wisdom.

-The real growth isn’t in surviving what destroys you.
+True growth isn’t in surviving what destroys you.
 It’s in developing the discernment to avoid destruction in the first place.
 That’s not cowardice or cynicism, it’s the difference between learning to swim by nearly drowning versus learning from someone who teaches you before you jump in the deep end.
+You still learn, you still grow, but you don’t have to put your life on the line.

 I personally know many people who make this exact justification.
 If you’re reading this and thinking, “But my terrible relationship was worth it,” I’m not trying to invalidate your experience.
 I’m asking you to consider whether you’d recommend that same path to someone you love.
 Would you tell them to ignore the red flags?
 To stay when every instinct screams to leave?
 To sacrifice their peace for the sake of a future lesson?
 Or would you tell them what you actually know now: that you can learn these lessons without paying such a steep price?